-Zephyr Endobronchial Valves
+Zephyr[®] Endobronchial Valves

-The Zephyr Valve is the first FDA approved minimally invasive device for the treatment of emphysema.
+The Zephyr Valve is CE Mark registered and the the first FDA approved minimally invasive device for the treatment of severe COPD/Emphysema.

 Zephyr Valves are clinically proven to improve dyspnea, increase exercise, improve lung function, and improve multiple measures of quality of life.